haftings/vscode-vlbi/README.md

     as a HOPS CF file, even if it is a different fringing config format
   * The `CORRELATION_CONFIG_FILE` section will always try to syntax highlight as a DiFX V2D file, even if it is a different correlation config format
+* NASA SKED session schedule file
+  * Keywords are far from exhaustive, and there are probably many missing

 ## Planned Features

 * Additional language support
-  * NASA SKED session schedule file
   * VLBI Experiment (VEX) session schedule file